tdcosim/TDcoSim/docs/Example_2.md

 Figure 6 shows the flat start performance of the TDcosim tool for different penetration level of DER.
 It can be observed that with the DER added into the test system, TDcosim tool takes couple of secs to reach the steady state active power consumption at the DER connected bus.
 Also, note that the settling value of the net active power is slightly below to the calculated net load power based on DER penetration.

 Figure 7 shows the reactive power observed in bus 1 for the different cases considered.
 It can be observed that the reactive power consumed at the DS & DER connected bus decreases as DER penetration increases.
-Figure 8 shows no change in the reactive power for a random bus (bus 100) other than DER connected bus at different DER penetration level.
+Figure 8 shows no change in the reactive power for a random bus (bus 100).

 ![Voltage_1 comparison](Use%20Case%20Results/Study%202/voltage_profile_comparison_bus_1.png)